Websites got smarter. Your bot needs to get smarter too. That's where puppeteer-humanize comes in.

 });

-// Randomize user agent
+// Random user agent

 const userAgents = [

-'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36',
+'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36',

-'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36',
+'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36',

 ];

-await page.setUserAgent(userAgents[Math.floor(Math.random() * userAgents.length)]);
+await this.page.setUserAgent(userAgents[Math.floor(Math.random() * userAgents.length)]);

 // Remove webdriver property